In the past few years, Zendesk brought its sales forecasts from 25% accuracy to beat the 5% industry standard and achieve an astonishing 1%. How?

-A sales methodology helps bring order and a common language to an otherwise subjective sales process.
+A sales qualification framework helps bring order and a common language to an otherwise subjective sales process.
 Instead of gauging the health of opportunities based on opinion, the MEDDICs prompt sales reps to base their assertions on evidence.

 The MEDDICs give sales reps a checklist of items so they know exactly what they need to discover on sales calls.
 They also give sales managers more guidance on what they should look for in sales rep inputs and what to coach to.

-All three MEDDIC methodologies will help your sales team get stronger leads into your sales pipeline.
+Any of the MEDDIC frameworks will help your sales team get stronger leads into your sales pipeline.
 You can choose one or adapt any of them to create your own, based on your team’s specific needs.